reika-fujimura/content-aggregator/README.md

 Run the command below on terminal.

-1. Create environment from Pipfile
+1. Create the environment from Pipfile

     ```pipenv sync```